Green Shack

 Over the following decades, Clark County continued to see exponential growth, driven largely by the tourism and entertainment industries.
 Las Vegas, in particular, became known as the Entertainment Capital of the World, with its world-class resorts, casinos, and vibrant nightlife attracting millions of visitors annually.
 Today, Clark County remains a major tourism destination and a dynamic hub of culture, entertainment, and economic activity in the southwestern United States.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Clark County, Nevada.
+This timeline provides a concise overview of the key events in the history of Clark County, Nevada.